BOBCAT WINTER BLOWOUT: Record, Henry lead way for Berryville in home tournament

 Berryville’s Daniella Villegas at 126 pounds and Trevor Debour at 132 each took seventh place.
 Villegas won a decision over a Springdale Har-Ber wrestler, while Debour beat a Har-Ber wrestler by pin.

-Berryville will travel to Little Rock on Saturday, Jan.
-25, to compete in a tournament at Robinson High School.
+Berryville is scheduled to compete against Russellville and Pulaski Academy in a dual meet Tuesday at Russellville.
+On Saturday, the Bobcats will travel to Little Rock to compete in a tournament at Robinson High School.